Birdsmith/Gauntlet-Project-3/docs/language_learning_plan.md

 2. "As a language learner, I want to browse a feed of language lessons filtered by my selected language/level"
 3. "As a language learner, I want to watch lessons with captions to aid my understanding"
 4. "As a language learner, I want to save lessons to watch later"
-5. "As a language learner, I want to be abel to organize lessons I've saved so they can be"
+5. "As a language learner, I want to be able to organize lessons I've saved so they can be easily found again"
 6. "As a language learner, I want to adjust video playback speed to match my comprehension level"

 ## Technical Architecture